All Products

 source ~/.bash_profile

-3. Open a new terminal window and run the following commands to check whether the environment variables are configured.
+3. Reopen a terminal window and run the following commands to verify that the environment variables are set.

 echo $ALIBABA_CLOUD_ACCESS_KEY_ID